baeliph/xiaocalc/README.md

 - 2 Elemental Skills and 12 High Plunges.

 ### Weapons
+- Calamity Queller has 2 stacks on 1st plunge, 3 stacks on 2nd plunge, 5 stacks on 3rd plunge, and max stacks for the rest.
+- Staff of the Scarlet Sands has 1 stack for the second Skill and 2 stacks for plunges 1-7.
 - 100% Passive Uptime taken for Shifting Windblade (On)

 ### Buffs
 - Bennett: 865 Base T13.
 Duration: 7 plunges.
 - TTDS: Duration: 7 plunges.
 - 4pc NO: Duration: 7 plunges.
-- Zhongli and C6 Faruzan: Full uptime.
+- Zhongli and C2/C6 Faruzan: Full uptime.

 ## Explaining Substat Rolls
 - Simulated manually via the 'damage' section on each subs page to find best DPR (damage per rotation).
 Balanced between Atk%, Crit Rate and Crit Damage, and capped at a maximum of 100% Crit Rate.